DevWebAbhi/Task-Manager/README.md

 # Task-Manager

-TaskMaster is a versatile task management application designed to help individuals and teams organize, prioritize, and track their tasks efficiently.
+Task Manager is a versatile task management application designed to help individuals and teams organize, prioritize, and track their tasks efficiently.

 ## Features